cgettings/Citi-Bike-Trips/README.md

 ## Mapping trip counts with `leaflet`

 This map displays Citi Bike trips taken in April of 2019.
-The default layer displays each station in the system, along with its capacity.
-Clicking on a point will show the number of trips that started at that station, along with the number of trips that ended at each other station in the system.
-Each station's color indicates the relative* number of trips that ended at that station.
+The default layer displays each station in the system, along with its total trips.
+Clicking on a point will show the number of trips that started at that station, and how many of those trips ended at each station in the system.

-*_Relative to every other end station, for trips starting at each of the start stations._

 **See map at https://cgettings.github.io/Citi-Bike-Trips/**